Class of 2017

 - Hometown: Franklin, TN

-In addition to entrepreneurship, Jon is also passionate about music and hockey.
-He sings with The Echoes, an a cappella group, plays on the O’Neill Interhall Hockey team.
-Jon combined his passion for hockey and entrepreneurship during summer 2015, when he conducted independent research on the NHL Draft and served as an intern for The Difference Incubator, an organization that provides consulting for start-up social enterprises in Melbourne, Australia.
+Jon is also passionate about music and hockey.
+He was a member of the The Echoes, an a cappella group, was the CFO of the Jubilee Initiative for Financial Inclusion, and played on the O’Neill Interhall Hockey team.
+Jon combined his passion for hockey and entrepreneurship during summer 2015 when he conducted independent research on the NHL Draft.
+He also served as an intern for The Difference Incubator, an organization that provides consulting for start-up social enterprises in Melbourne, Australia.
 He spent his Professional Venture summer interning at NextEnergy, a renewable energy incubator in the Detroit area.

 - Hometown: Managua, Nicaragua

-During her time at Notre Dame, Vanessa has focused on developing her business acumen while also serving the community.
-Vanessa tutors local children in diverse academic subjects through the Robinson Community Learning Center.
+During her time at Notre Dame, Vanessa focused on developing her business acumen while also serving the community.
+Vanessa tutored local children through the Robinson Community Learning Center.
 She participated in the marketing division of the Student International Business Council, where she worked to develop marketing strategies for Target Corporation.
 During spring semester 2015, she worked with Notre Dame’s Tax Assistance Program.
-She also served as a start-up business project leader for Montaña de Luz, where she worked to help young adults with HIV in Honduras develop their own businesses to become financially independent.
-She spent spring 2016 studying abroad in London, United Kingdom.
+She also served as a start-up business project leader for Montaña de Luz, where she helped young adults with HIV in Honduras develop their own businesses to become financially independent.
+She spent spring 2016 studying abroad in London.

-For her Social Justice summer, Vanessa completed an internship focusing on technology in education with Movistar’s Pro Nino Organization in Nicaragua and Panama.
-For her Global Inquiry summer, she was offered an internship in New York through the Center for Social Concerns with HandCrafting Justice, a non-profit organization aimed at providing access to fair trade goods created by women in developing countries.
+Vanessa canoed the Minnesota Boundary Waters for her Outward Bound course.
+During her Social Justice summer, Vanessa completed an internship with Movistar’s Proniño Organization in Nicaragua and Panama.
+There, she developed a program to teach mathematics using creative education and experiential learning methods to increase students’ motivation and prevent dropouts.
+For her Global Inquiry summer, she was offered an internship in New York through the Center for Social Concerns with HandCrafting Justice, a nonprofit organization aimed at providing access to fair trade goods created by women in developing countries.
 She spent summer 2016 interning with SoEnergy International in Doral, Florida.

 - Areas of Study: Computer Engineering